HB9UF/smart_squelch/firmware/README.md

 stm32flash-code/stm32flash -w ../firmware/build/ch.hex /dev/ttyUSB0 -i '-rts,-355,355,,,:rts,-355,355'
 ```

-Note that this still requires activation of Cthe P2105 GPIO capabilities and the GPIO number (355) is subject to change.
+Note that this still requires activation of the P2105 GPIO capabilities and the GPIO number (355) is subject to change.